asappresearch/slue-toolkit/_sources/interspeech2023.md

 <b>Paper submission
 </b></p>

-Papers for Interspeech Special Session have to be submitted following the same schedule and procedure as regular papers of INTERSPEECH 2023.
+Papers for Interspeech Special Session must be submitted following the same schedule and procedure as regular papers of INTERSPEECH 2023.
 The submitted papers will undergo the same review process by anonymous and independent reviewers.

 Submission URL : (TBA)